fscotth/fscotth/README.md

 - 💞️ I’m looking to collaborate on new and exciting projects.
 - 📫 Please see my LinkedIn profile at https://www.linkedin.com/in/scott-harter/ and DM me with opportunities that may fit my skill sets.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am an avid Univerity of Alabama football fan RTR!
+- ⚡ Fun fact: I am an avid University of Alabama football fan RTR!

 <!---
 fscotth/fscotth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.